PathFinder: Advancing Path Loss Prediction for Single-to-Multi-Transmitter Scenario: Introduction

 \textbf{Problem 1}: \textbf{Current models demonstrate insufficient proactive modeling of the environment.} Previous studies \citep{RadioUNet,RadioDIP,RadioDiff,PMNet} consider the transmitter as an inherent, static feature on the map.
 This passive modeling strategy causes the models to disregard the significance of actively incorporating the transmitter, resulting in inadequate learning of the propagation relationship between the transmitter and receiver.
 Additionally, existing research overlooks the independent guidance of the model's focus on building regions and receivers, neglecting their essential roles within the environment.
+Moreover, while global environmental modeling is crucial for accuracy, traditional attention mechanisms \citep{simad,patchad} impose a prohibitive quadratic computational burden on high-resolution radio maps, limiting their practical deployment.

 \textbf{Problem 2: A substantial gap exists between modeling single-transmitter scenarios and addressing real-world multi-transmitter environments.} Previous studies \citep{RadioUNet,RadioDIP,RadioDiff,PMNet} have predominantly focused on single-transmitter scenarios (\textit{e.g.}, Fig.~\ref{fig:fw_vs}(b)), while neglecting the prevalence of multiple transmitters in practical settings.
 However, in real-world 5G deployments, the ``single-to-multi-transmitter (S2MT)'' shift is widespread.
 For instance, base stations are dynamically added in expanding urban areas.
 Despite this, existing models lack the ability to extrapolate from single-transmitter training data to multi-transmitter testing scenarios.
 For example, models trained on data with 1 transmitter often exhibit notable drops in accuracy when tested on scenes with 2–4 transmitters (Fig.~\ref{fig:fw_vs}(c)).
 This limitation in extrapolation directly restricts the practical utility of current RPP models, rendering it a critical issue that demands resolution.